CH-47

 Mixed-Configuration Fleets

-Multiple block configurations and upgrade states can complicate fault isolation and decision confidence.
-Continuity of understanding across configuration differences and aircraft-specific history becomes increasingly important.
+CH-47 fleets carry aircraft across different block configurations and upgrade states that can complicate fault isolation.
+Listen → Know → Act preserves continuity of understanding across configuration differences and aircraft-specific history.

 NFF